Birdman (film): Accolades

 At the 87th Academy Awards, Birdman or (The Unexpected Virtue of Ignorance) won four Academy Awards: Best Picture, Best Director, Best Original Screenplay, and Best Cinematography.
 Michael Keaton was nominated for Best Actor, Edward Norton and Emma Stone were nominated for Best Supporting Actor and Best Supporting Actress respectively, and it also received nominations for Best Sound Editing and Best Sound Mixing.

 Keaton received his first Golden Globe Award, winning for Best Actor in a Motion Picture – Musical or Comedy at the 72nd Golden Globe Awards.
 The film also won the Golden Globe Award for Best Screenplay.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 51st in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 114.

 Top ten lists

 Birdman or (The Unexpected Virtue of Ignorance) was listed on many critics' top ten lists.